 The best cheap VR headsets you can buy today

-Playing Roller Coaster VR on this headset was exhilarating, and this 360-degree shark experience was a blast.
+There’s a lot to like here and when it comes to playing games like Roller Coaster VR, the Pansonite 3D VR Headset does a fine job at sucking you into the virtual action.
 Even this knockoff Star Wars VR video on YouTube was fun to watch through the Pansonite.
 Nothing about the headset detracted from any of these experiences, making the Pansonite one of the best overall VR headsets around at this price.

 On the downside, there's no way to adjust the focus, but thankfully, the visual quality was actually pretty good during testing with Roller Coaster VR and a few 360-degree YouTube videos.
 The head strap in the back also needs to be manually attached, but thanks to a Velcro design, that takes only a few seconds to do.
 Overall, this is a capable little VR headset at a shockingly low price, though it's missing a few frills we saw in other models, like built-in headphones and adjustable focus.